Rockypocky77/ChancifySATPrep/sat5.md

 A) NO CHANGE
 B) assessments, the project
 C) assessments; the project
-D) assessments the project
+D) assessments, and the project

 Having analyzed all data thoroughly, conclusions were published by the research team.

 A) NO CHANGE
 B) the research team published conclusions
-C) conclusions by the research team were published
+C) the research team's conclusions were published
 D) publishing conclusions occurred

 SECTION 2: MATH (Questions 55–98)

 A company's cost C = 10(x + 6) and revenue R = 7(x - 3), where x is units.
-If C = R, what is x?
+The company also has a fixed overhead cost k.
+If C = R + k and k = 81, what is x?

 A) -27
-B) 27
+B) -13.5
-C) -81/3
+C) 0
-D) 81
+D) 27

-If 9x - 18 ≥ 45, what is the smallest integer value of x that satisfies this inequality?
+If 9x - 18 ≥ 45, and x must also satisfy x ≤ 10, what is the smallest integer value of x that satisfies both requirements?

 A) 7
 B) 8
-C) 3
+C) 9
-D) 63
+D) 10

 A linear function f(x) = mx + b passes through (0, 4) and (7, 25).
 What is m?

 A) 3
 B) -3
-C) 21/29
+C) 21/7
 D) 29

 If 10x + 17 = 7x + 38, what is x?

 A) 7
 B) -7
-C) 55/17
+C) 55/3
 D) 21

 If 9x + 4y = 73 and 6x - y = 23, what is x?

 A) 5
-B) 165/33
+B) 6
 C) -5
 D) 96